Richard A. Houser

 Bio

-Richard Houser (79) was born in Syracuse, NY.
-He was working as a welder at Carrier Air Conditioning Company in Syracuse when he was drafted for military service and he served from 1952 to November 1954.
-During his service period, he went to Inchon and was stationed at Kumwha-Chorwon Valley “Porkchop Hill” from April 1953 to May 1954 with the 7th Infantry Division, 17th Infantry regiment, Company E as a Private.
-During his time in Korea, he was an infantry rifleman and he received awards including the Combat Infantry Badge, Purple Heart, Good Conduct, National Defense, Korean Service, UN Korean Service, New York State Conspicuous Service Cross, Korean Presidential Unit Citation, and a Korean Ambassador for Peace medal.
+Richard A. Houser was born in Syracuse, New York.
+He worked as a welder at Carrier Air Conditioning Company in Syracuse until he was drafted for military service, serving from 1953 until November 1954.
+During his deployment in Korea, he went to Incheon and was stationed in the Kumwha-Chorwon Valley, specifically at “Pork Chop Hill,” from April 1953 to May 1954.
+He served as a Private with Company E, 17th Regiment, 7th Infantry Division.
+As an infantry rifleman, Richard received several honors, including the Combat Infantry Badge, Purple Heart, Good Conduct Medal, National Defense Service Medal, Korean Service Medal, United Nations Korean Service Medal, New York State Conspicuous Service Cross, Korean Presidential Unit Citation, and the Korean Ambassador for Peace Medal.
+Richard took great pride in serving the people of South Korea and was pleased to witness the significant progress their nation has made.

 Video Clips